 - Part B preventative care coinsurance

 - Part B coinsurance

 The second most common Medicare Supplement plan option is Medigap Plan N, which has 10,501 beneficiaries.
-Plan N is an excellent choice for Vermont residents who want to save money and still enjoy most Medicare Supplement policy benefits.
+Plan N is an excellent choice for Vermont residents who want to save money and enjoy most Medicare Supplement policy benefits.
 Plan N has excellent reviews and includes coverage for things like the following:

 - Part A coinsurance